sakiko-2/lru/README.md

-# Leased Recently Used cache
+# Least Recently Used cache